 If the applicant answers "Yes" to this question, the applicant will be contacted, in most cases within one week, by the College and informed of the initiation of the review process for affirmative answers to this question.
 An affirmative answer to this question is not an automatic disqualifier to admission, but will initiate a review process and will be evaluated as part of the College's admissions process.
 During the review process the applicant will provide additional information and details regarding his or her felony and/or misdemeanor history.
 The applicant will typically be required to provide an explanation of each felony and/or misdemeanor, with the option to include official documentation of the same, letters of recommendation, a release to obtain related documentation and information, and additional information the applicant would like considered by the College.
-The College's Application Process Coordinator is responsible for working with the applicant and compiling the information for the Conviction Review Committee ("CRC") to review.
+The College's Application Process Coordinator is responsible for compiling the information for the Conviction Review Committee ("CRC") to review.

 If convictions exceed more than one misdemeanor or any number of felonies, the Application Process Coordinator will forward the conviction information onto the CRC.

 The CRC will review the information provided by the applicant and make a determination as to whether or not to offer admission to the applicant, assuming all other application requirements are satisfied.
-The CRC is comprised of the Director of Campus Safety, Student Affairs Conduct Officer, and the Director of Campus Support for AHE or their designees.
+The CRC is comprised of the Director of Campus Safety, Student Affairs Conduct Officer, and the Director of Campus Support for CCG or their designees.

 Factors considered by the CRC as part of the review process include, but are not limited to: